Protecting the workforce through Fall Protection training

+USAG HUMPHREYS, Republic of Korea -- Fall protection safety equipment and training have evolved over the years, reinforcing continuous safety on construction sites.
+According to the Center of Disease Control’s National Institute for Occupational Safety and Health, falls remained the leading cause of work-related construction deaths, accounting for more than one in three (36.4%) of the total number of fatalities in the industry in 2019.

+Due to the nature of the Far East District’s work, it is imperative that FED personnel are trained to prevent mishaps through planning, preparation, and proper execution.

-Chad Hudson, an FED Security and Operations Resident Office construction representative and fall protection program administrator, highlights the importance of anchoring a harness properly during Fall Protection training at the Far East District Headquarters, Nov.
-30.
+Chad Hudson, an FED Security and Operations Resident Office construction representative and fall protection program administrator, ensures that the District complies with Engineer Manual 385 1-1 and the Corps of Engineers Safety and Occupational Health Management System through training.
+Most recently, Hudson led a District-wide training covering fall protection, Nov.
+30-Dec.
+2.

+The training covered the proper use of fall protection equipment, the inspection process, and the ability to recognize safety hazards associated with the use of the equipment for construction representatives and project engineers.

+“I got my trainer certification back in June of 2011 and I have seen a lot of rules and laws change over that span of time,” said Hudson.
+“The common trend is to always come up with the best way to protect the worker.

 |Date Taken: